congshengwu/ADBWifiScript/README.md

 The script will obtain the IP address of your phone via adb command, and connect your phone to your PC over Wifi, the wireless debugging will be available.

-## The used adb commands in this script:
+## The adb command used in this script:

 `adb version`